Please note: All documentation linked to on this website is being superseded by documentation and instruction provided at the FBO.

 – The VAC gauge has been removed (as there no longer is a vacuum system to monitor – please note that in Test mode the annunciator panel will show “L VAC R”, but it can/will never show up otherwise)

-With this gauge we’re also replacing the notoriously unreliable fuel level readout based on analog resistive floats with CiES magnetic field digital senders
+Along with this gauge we replaced the notoriously unreliable analog fuel level senders with CiES magnetic field digital fuel quantity senders.

 Please note that the fuel levels are not reported to the GTN 750 (there is no connection between these two devices); you need to manually update the latter at the beginning of your flight to get endurance warnings from the GTN unit.